hauva69/pgn4web/chrome-extension/README.txt

 #  for credits, license and more details
 #

-Chess games viewer with interactive chessboard, showing chess games from PGN URLs and from PGN text, using context menus.
+Chess games viewer extension for Google Chrome, providing an interactive chessboard showing chess games from links to PGN URLs, from local PGN files and from PGN text, using context menus and page actions.

 Part of the pgn4web project http://pgn4web.casaschi.net